CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 > **Note**: After starting the Data Collector Set, there might be a delay of 10 minutes for the results to appear.

 ### Task 1: Create and start a data collector set

+In this task, you will create a custom data collector set in Performance Monitor on SEA-SVR2 to track various performance counters like processor time, memory usage, disk activity, and network traffic, providing data for establishing a performance baseline.

 1. Connect to **SEA-SVR2**, and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.